mslinn/jekyll_from_to_until/README.md

 {% endcapture %}
 ```

-Other examples use a multiline string containing the contents of .gitignore, which looks like this:
+Other examples use a multiline string called `gitignore` that contains the contents of a mythical `.gitignore` file, which looks like this:
 ```
 .bsp/
 project/